Be Aware › Mule Deer

 Mule Deer Facts

 Mule deer, Odocoileus hemionus, are found throughout Utah in many types of habitats, including neighborhoods and backyards.
-The mule deer gets its name from its mule-like ears.
+The animal gets its name from its mule-like ears.
 It is the smallest member of the deer family in Utah.

 Mule deer are extremely popular game animals in Utah.
 The breeding season, called “rut,” occurs in mid-November.
 Female deer, called does, typically give birth to one or two offspring in late spring or early summer.
 Only the males, or bucks, have antlers, which are shed every year.

-Mule deer migrate annually from high mountain habitats where they summer, to lower elevations in the winter, to avoid deep snow and to find food.
-Mule deer are the primary food source for cougars in Utah.
+These animals migrate annually from high mountain habitats where they summer, to lower elevations in the winter, to avoid deep snow and to find food.
+They are the primary food source for cougars in Utah.
 As such, cougars follow deer during their annual migrations.
 They can be seen throughout the year and are mainly active at dusk and dawn.
 In winter, they may be active throughout the day.

 Mule deer are known as browsers.
 From late spring to early fall, they gain weight and build fat reserves by feeding heavily on broad-leafed plants and grasses.

 During the winter and early spring, when there is little forage available, their diet is mostly leaves, stems and buds.
 This type of vegetation is difficult to digest and lacks enough nutritional value to maintain top body condition.
-As such, mule deer must use stored body fat to survive.
+As such, they must use stored body fat to survive.

-During winter, an adult deer may lose up to 20 percent of its body weight.
+During winter, an adult may lose up to 20 percent of its body weight.
 As much as 40 percent of its daily energy comes from body fat.
-A deer’s winter survival depends on the weather, its stored fat reserves, and its ability to conserve energy.
+Its winter survival depends on the weather, its stored fat reserves, and its ability to conserve energy.

-Teach your family and neighbors about deer conflict prevention.
+Teach your family and neighbors about conflict prevention.

 While well-intentioned people try to help deer by feeding them, they can harm them instead.

-- Do not feed deer or provide them with salt or mineral licks.
+- Do not feed them or provide them with salt or mineral licks.

 - Deer are ruminants that need sufficient time to switch from a summer to winter diet.
-Offering the wrong foods, especially during the winter months, is harmful to deer and can kill them.
+Offering the wrong foods, especially during the winter months, is harmful to these animals and can kill them.

-- Feeding deer not only makes them lose their natural wariness of humans, it can also contribute to the transmission of disease by unnaturally concentrating deer.
+- Feeding them not only makes them lose their natural wariness of humans, it can also contribute to the transmission of disease by unnaturally concentrating them.

 - Attracting deer to your property through feeding may attract predators, like cougars, that follow deer herds.

-- Feeding deer near neighborhoods and roadways increases the risk of deer-vehicle collisions.
+- Feeding deer near neighborhoods and roadways increases the risk of vehicle collisions.

 - Annual migration patterns to wintering areas may be disrupted if the deer are enticed to remain at a feeding area.

-Most foothill, bench areas and valley floors are traditional wintering and foraging areas for deer.
+Most foothill areas, bench areas and valley floors are traditional wintering and foraging areas for deer.
 They will regularly feed on many plants used in landscaping.

-- The most effective way to eliminate unwanted browsing by deer is to enclose the area with a fence that is at least 7–8 feet high.
+- The most effective way to eliminate unwanted browsing is to enclose the area with a fence that is at least 7–8 feet high.
 Entrances must be closed at all times, particularly at night.
-Lower fences, such as 4-foot-high chain-link, and decorative, wood or metal fences will reduce, but not eliminate, deer use.
+Lower fences, such as 4-foot-high chain-link, and decorative, wood or metal fences will reduce, but not eliminate, intrusion.

 - Wrap highly susceptible landscaping plants with heavy burlap.